gbullardpurpl/Learn-The-MERN-Stack/README.md

 Install Postman App for API testing: https://www.postman.com/downloads/
 Go to https://www.mongodb.com/ and create the free account for the database to be used with the API

 IMPORTANT!!!
-During P2 make sure to add config/\* to your .gitignore bfore digging into the video so your MongoDB URI user/pass combo is not visible if you have this repo set to public.
+During P2 make sure to add config/\* to your .gitignore before digging into the video so your MongoDB URI user/pass combo is not visible if you have this repo set to public.

 P2 - MongoDB is now on port 3500 not 5000 as stated in mLab db section